 For more modern 'big' names, I admire Vincent Peters work, also Peter Lindbergh, and for different reasons, Sebastiao Salgado.
 I admire Leigh Preston FRPS, not just for his work, but for taking a personal interest in mine back when I was just beginning.
 Thank you Leigh.

 But generally I try not to obsess over other photographers work.
-It's hard enough to pull original ideas out of your head without drowning yourself in other peoples work non stop - I don't use actively use Instagram, 500px, or Flickr for the same reasons.
+It's hard enough to pull original ideas out of your head without drowning yourself in other peoples work non stop - I don't use Instagram, 500px, or Flickr on a personal basis for the same reasons.

 Can I contact you to ask a question?

 Sure, who doesn't like to be flattered!
-But bear in mind that I sell tuition, so the sad fact is that if I want to keep eating, shooting, and sleeping under a roof, I will post likely suggest you book some of that instead.
-If you don't want to book a solid day or halfway of tuition, then my best suggestion is to hop along to my Patreon collaboration at https://www.xeniaxo.com where ongoing critique, how-tos, mentoring and support is part of the Patreon tier system.
+But bear in mind that I sell tuition, so the sad fact is that if I want to keep eating, shooting, and sleeping under a roof, I will most likely suggest you book some of that instead.
+If you don't want to book a solid day or halfway of tuition, then my best suggestion is to hop along to my patreon page where I can be coaxed to dispense advice for tea.